Skip to Content

 This post contains affiliate links which means that products I recommend may give me a nominal commission at no extra cost to you.
 Thanks – your clicks help me make more free DIYs!

-Supplies for making this fun kids Halloween STEAM science activity and Halloween party game:
+Supplies for making my fun kids Halloween STEAM science activity and Halloween party game:

 How to make a fun kids Halloween party game: Eyeballs surprise science experiment